olepoeschl/NQueensFAF/README.md

 1) Solve N=27 and confirm the results of the TU Dresden.
 2) Solve N=28 and set the new world record.

-Further updates on this are expected in late 2026.
+Further updates on this are expected in 2027.

 # News